eilvelia/tdl/packages/prebuilt-tdlib/README.md

 $ npm install prebuilt-tdlib@td-1.8.12
 ```

-`prebuilt-tdlib` can be installed for other TDLib versions, see the "npm tags"
+`prebuilt-tdlib` can be installed for other TDLib versions, run
-section below or `$ npm info prebuilt-tdlib` to get the list of available
+`$ npm info prebuilt-tdlib dist-tags` to get the list of available versions
-versions.
+(or see the "npm tags" section below).

 ### Usage